 UPDATE: Because early registration files are optional, they are not required for Enrollment Reporting.
-To avoid compliance reporting issues and NSLDS SSCR Roster errors 30 and 69, you should send early registration files on or after the Term Begin Date.
+To avoid compliance reporting issues and NSLDS SSCR Roster errors 30 and 69, you should send early registration files after the Term Begin Date.

 What are early registration files?

 An early registration file captures a school’s enrollment for the upcoming term.
 It provides a snapshot of who is registered for classes – before classes actually begin.

 Are schools required to submit early registration files?

 No. Early registration files are optional, and schools are not required to report early registration data.
 However, schools that have chosen to schedule early registration reporting with the National Student Clearinghouse must advise the Clearinghouse before making any changes to their early registration file submission schedule.

 What are the benefits of submitting an Early Registration file?

 The early registration reporting option allows schools to get student enrollment information to lenders as quickly as possible, helping to keep students eligible for deferment in a deferrable status.
 For students, early registration reporting means that they qualify for an in-school enrolled status and are not responsible for repaying their loans while enrolled.
 This enrolled status sometimes means access to discounts or other benefits for students.